 Clumpers Vs. Runners

-There are two main types of bamboo that could potentially punch through concrete or asphalt, clumpers and runners.
+Two main types of bamboo could potentially punch through concrete or asphalt, clumpers, and runners.

 Clumping bamboo spreads slowly from the edge.
 It sends out a shoot from the root area that immediately turns up and into a new bamboo stalk.